tcxxxx/WSI-analysis/README.md

 </div>

 ### Overview <br>
-This repo contains codes for simple WSI preprocessing and will be updated constantly. :) (Codes for classification and segmentation will be added when they are ready)
+This repo currently contains codes for patch extraction (from WSI) and will be updated constantly. :) (Codes for classification and segmentation will be added when they are ready)

 #### Patch extraction <br>
 There are several tricky parts when extracting patches from WSIs: